MoolyaSoftwareTesting/Alkimi/README.md

 ## Email Testing with Mailosaur
 For email testing, have used Mailosaur to handle test emails.Ensure the following:
 - **Mailosaur Account**: Sign up for a Mailosaur account and obtain your API key.
-- **Update Cypress Config**: Update your cypress.config.js file with your
+- **Update Cypress Config**: Update your cypress.config.js file with your Mailosaur API key and server id.

 ## Troubleshooting
 - **issue**: Tests fail due to an email already existing